torproject/tor/doc/HACKING/CodingStandards.md

 If you're working on a bugfix for a bug that occurs in a particular version, base your bugfix branch on the "maint" branch for the first supported series that has that bug.
 (As of June 2013, we're supporting 0.2.3 and later.)

 If you're working on a new feature, base it on the master branch.
+If you're working on a new feature and it will take a while to implement and/or you'd like to avoid the possibility of unrelated bugs in Tor while you're implementing your feature, consider branching off of the latest maint- branch.
+_Never_ branch off a relase- branch.
+Don't branch off a tag either: they come from release branches.
+Doing so will likely produce a nightmare of merge conflicts in the ChangeLog when it comes time to merge your branch into Tor.
+Best advice: don't try to keep an independent branch forked for more than 6 months and expect it to merge cleanly.
+Try to merge pieces early and often.

 How we log changes